Sky-Workshop/logseq-1/pages/ontologie ontwerp.md

 - (3) Is the ontology well-built and are design decisions followed consistently?
 (Craftsmanship)
 - (4) Does the representation of the domain fit the requirements for its intended use?
 (Fitness)
 - (5) Does the deployed ontology meet the requirements of the information system of which it is part?
 (Deployability)
 ## Is de volgende stelling waar?
-"Het maken van een eigen upper
+"Het maken van een ontologie op basis van meerdere upper ontologieën geeft laten interoperabiliteit problemen.